 President’s Message: Walking Together, Working Together

-To view the complete draft of the 2021 ACCUTE Conference Program, click here.
+To view ACCUTE’s 2021 Conference Program, click here.
 All times are Mountain Daylight Time.

 The Latin root of Congress means to walk (gradi) together (con).
 In a typical year, around this time, the ACCUTE Board and membership would be wrapping up the winter term and gearing up for that mutual hike at our annual conference.
 ACCUTE was formed in 1957 and had its first conference in 1958 in Edmonton at the University of Alberta, the host of this year’s event.
 Membership fees were $1 and there were no concurrent sessions in the one-day event.
 Despite those modest beginnings, it is worth remembering that our association was formed specifically in order for English faculty and students to participate in the Learned Societies, now called the Federation for the Humanities and Social Sciences.
 Beyond presenting original research, ACCUTE was established to fulfill what Heather Murray describes as “its most important task, that of networking teachers and students of English (however we might define that term) across our many research fields and institutional affiliations” (1).
 We come together as an association in the midst of many overlapping associations to meet, talk, discuss, learn, and, indeed in a normal year, dance.